 In recent times, it has become a more widely recognized fact that people’s environment, the social constructs they operate in and the resources available to them to improve their health and wellbeing is the primary driver of health outcomes.
 This scope is commonly known as Social Determinants of Health (SDoH) and has become a focus for policymakers, healthcare data scientists and care providers alike.

-In their upcoming book, Reigniting the Human Condition — A Pathway to Diversity, Inclusion and Health Equity, authors Jennifer Mieres, Elizabeth McCulloch and Michael Write showcase how Northwell Health (No. 1 on The DiversityInc Specialty List for Top Hospitals and Health Systems in 2021) has focused on DEI in healthcare on a foundational level for the past 10 years.
+In their upcoming book, Reigniting the Human Connection — A Pathway to Diversity, Inclusion and Health Equity, authors Jennifer Mieres, Elizabeth McCulloch and Michael Wright showcase how Northwell Health (No. 1 on The DiversityInc Specialty List for Top Hospitals and Health Systems in 2021 and 2020) has focused on DEI in healthcare on a foundational level for the past 10 years.
 The book analyzes the various environmental factors impacting the ability of community partners to provide patient care and then presents a working blueprint on how to create care plans that account for SDoH.

 Mieres, a renowned cardiologist and Professor of Cardiology at Hofstra University, highlighted why the trio from Northwell Health, New York’s largest healthcare provider, chose to start their journey focusing on social determinants as a vehicle for change.